p4lang/p4c/README.md

 The compiler is modular, and it contains multiple back-ends.
 New ones can be added easily.
 Each back-end may have additional dependences.
-This repository contains the following two back-ends; please read for installing more dependences:
+This repository contains the following two back-ends; please read the following documents for installing more dependences:
   * [BMv2](backends/bmv2/README.md)
   * [eBPF](backends/ebpf/README.md)